pognetwork/specification/specification/protocol/consensus/delegates.md

 In addition to this, accounts on the network can transfer their importance to other accounts `delegate` their voting power and allow the more trusted account to have more voting power on the network.
 This results in a more secure network.
 The 128 most important accounts will become `delegates`.

+!!! note "Delegates Name"
+This name may be changed at a later date or be used to address any account with importance on the network.
+Maybe use a different name for the Top 128?

 All this is done to find a balance between decentralization and speed.
 Accounts outside of the top 128 wouldn't meaningfully contribute to the vote total und thus enable a huge speedup in transaction processing times.

 !!! note "128 might have performance problems"